 The Condensed Consolidated Financial Statements have been prepared using uniform accounting policies for like transactions and other events in similar circumstances.
-The financial statements of all the SPVs and the Trust used for the purpose of consolidation are drawn up to the same reporting date i.e. quarter and nine months ended on 31 December 2020.
+The financial statements of all the SPVs and the Trust used for the purpose of consolidation are drawn up to the same reporting date i.e. 31 March 2021.

 The Condensed Consolidated Financial Statements have been prepared using uniform accounting policies for like transactions and other events in similar circumstances.
-The financial statements of VTPL, EOVPL and SIPL used for the purpose of consolidation are drawn up to the same reporting date i.e. period ended on 31 December 2020.
+The financial statements of VTPL, EOVPL and SIPL used for the purpose of consolidation are drawn up to the same reporting date i.e. year ended 31 March 2021.
 ETV assets was acquired on 24 December 2020 by the Embassy REIT.
-The ETV assets have been consolidated from 31 December 2020, a date close to the acquisition date, as there are no significant transactions or events that have occurred between 24 December 2020 and 31 December 2020 and the effect thereof is not considered to be material to the results for the quarter and nine month ended 31 December 2020.
+The ETV assets have been consolidated from 31 December 2020, a date close to the acquisition date, as there are no significant transactions or events that have occurred between 24 December 2020 and 31 December 2020 and the effect thereof is not considered to be material to the results for the period and year ended 31 March 2021.